jeffotoni/goworkshopdevops/README.md

 $ docker run --rm -v "$PWD":/usr/src/myapp -w /usr/src/myapp golang:1.11.5 make
 ```

-### Cross-compile your app inside the Docker container
+### Cross-compile Your app Inside The Docker Container
 If you need to compile your application for a platform other than linux/amd64 (such as windows/386):

 ```bash